 We're super excited to be able to take the apps in new directions in terms of both the apps themselves and the marketing.
-AOPA is a great organization and we've appreciated their help in launching it but AOPA is also burdened by internal and external political issues, management changes, and other things that made it hard for them to focus on FlyQ EFB.
+AOPA is a great organization and we've appreciated their help in launching them.
+However, AOPA is also burdened by internal and external political issues, management changes, and other things that made it hard for them to focus on FlyQ EFB.
 We, on the other hand, have been making award-winning aviation apps for 12 years and it's absolutely full-steam ahead for FlyQ EFB and Pocket.
 FlyQ EFB is the #1 rated iPad EFB app on the market (4.5 out of 5 stars) and FlyQ Pocket has about 100,000 users.
 We have major plans for new features for both apps in the very near future.
 You can see a small example of this with the new FlyQ EFB 1.4 version we're about to release.

 Watch a preview of what's new in version 1.4